Alex Bregman Player Props: Astros vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 25th-ranked team ERA across all MLB pitching staffs (4.68).
+- The Nationals have the 25th-ranked team ERA among all league pitching staffs (4.67).

-- Nationals pitchers combine to rank 24th in baseball in home runs surrendered (90 total, 1.4 per game).
+- Nationals pitchers combine to give up the fifth-most home runs in baseball (92 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.